Pupillage Advice Service

 Ffyon is a Visiting Lecturer at The City Law School and co-ordinates the Pupillage Advice Service.
 She is ratified by the Inns Advocacy Training Council and has experience in conducting Interviews and sifting applications for pupillage.

-Keith is the Coordinator of the Pupillage Advice Service at The City Law School.
-He is committed to widening access to the Bar and was formerly the Director of Equality & Diversity at the School.
-He continues to work closely with a variety of support groups at the Bar who are also committed to widening access and promoting diversity.
+Keith is the Joint Coordinator of the Pupillage Advice Service at The City Law School.
+He is committed to widening access to the Bar and was formerly the Director of Equality & Diversity at the School and as extensive experience in working with those committed to a more diverse and representative Bar.
+Keith was a member of 2 Gray’s Inn Square and specialised in employment and criminal law.
+He was responsible for creating for his Chambers a transparent points based procedure for selection for pupillage interview.

 Keith has developed and maintained significant links and contacts with Chambers and has a broad and deep knowledge of the Pupillage process.
 He has run mock interviews for 10 years plus and his experience and leadership is an asset to the team.
 Keith conducts one-on-one advice sessions and panel interviews.
 He runs the wide and varied events and lectures that are on offer to our students for supporting them in obtaining pupillage and beyond.